SciML/Catalyst.jl/docs/src/steady_state_functionality/steady_state_stability_computation.md

 # Steady state stability computation
 After system steady states have been found using [HomotopyContinuation.jl](@ref homotopy_continuation), [NonlinearSolve.jl](@ref nonlinear_solve), or other means, their stability can be computed using Catalyst's `steady_state_stability` function.
 Systems with conservation laws will automatically have these removed, permitting stability computation on systems with singular Jacobian.

+!!! warn
+    Catalyst currently computes steady state stabilities using the naive approach of checking whether a system's largest eigenvalue is negative.
+While more advanced stability computation methods exist (and would be a welcome addition to Catalyst), there is no direct plans to implement these.

 ## Basic examples
 Let us consider the following basic example:
 ```@example stability_1